Hug0lmn/DAMM_copy/README.md

 # 🛑 Project Status
-This project has not been maintained since November 2024.
+The project is ongoing and actually in use so I will keep managing it until I found no more use for it.

 # 📌 Project Overview
-The goal of this project was to track and notify me about suspicious transactions from specific crypto wallets, commonly referred to as "serial ruggers."
-At the time, these wallets were launching between 2 to 10 new tokens per day on the Solana blockchain.
+The goal of this project is to track and notify me about specific actions realized by an ensemble of crypto wallet that I watch.
+The specific actions are adding liquidity or withdrawing liquidity from a Meteora DAMM Pool because I think there is certainly a little bit of edge concerning that these product is really recent and observing profitable wallet can maybe lead to profitability.

+Next step is adding maybe some automation around copy trading but I need first to figure out how to use Meteora DLMM API and Solana API.

 # ⚙️ Technologies Used
 To monitor and analyze wallet activity, the project relied on the following services: